JSearUK/Playthroughs/README.md

 ---

+## [ USAGE ]
+This package can most likely be used "as is"; just drop the files where they should go, and it should work correctly in the vast majority of cases.
+The following should be bourne in mind, though -
+- Excessive font sizes produced via code, sliders and the Accessibilty screen can make the package hard to use.
+Nevertheless, the package does its best to make sure that all interactive elements are both accessible and stay where they should.
+Should you run into difficulties:
+  - Note that hovering/long-pressing an element will provide details in the tooltip ribbon at the top of the area.
+  - If further adjustment seems needed, first make sure the "Text Size Scaling" on the Accessibilty screen (Shift-A) is set to where you want it *for the host project* - as well as any text size sliders in **Preferences**, or in any other packages.
+  - Finally, explicitly change the value of `textsize` in the `SetMetrics()` function.

+Every effort has been made to not interfere with either the style or the functioning of the host project.
+Additionally, the code has been liberally sprinkled with commentary, usually explaining both what is happening and why; this has been left in to help developers track down and fix/report any issues that may occur.

+---

 ## [ FILES ]
 *.../game/Mods/Playthroughs/gui/NotoSansSymbols2-Regular.ttf*
 - Glyph font provided, in order to utilise unicode text as symbols for icons.
 This permits the icons to support styling; notably scaling, colorisation and outlines.
 The font may be replaced, alternate glyphs selected, color changed, etc. Be aware that not all fonts have standard positioning; some manual adjustment may be necessary via the `glyphoffset` calibration variable.